Antique China Hutch Makeover | Step By Step

 Next, it was time to prime.

 Since this piece was going from dark to light, I used oil based primer in the spray can and lightly sanded between coats.
+Here are the best primers for painting furniture.

+Then I made sure to remove dust with the tack cloth.
 We did two coats to ensure there wouldn’t be any bleed through once painted.

-Click here to learn what bleed through is and why we prime to prevent it.
+What is bleed through?
+Check out this post on how to stop stains from coming through paint to learn what bleed through is and why we prime to prevent it.

 Oil and water based products can be used together, as long as the recommended dry time is observed.
+So, after 72 hours, it was time for the fun part, painting!

-Painting the Antique China Hutch
+Painting China Hutch

 We sprayed three coats of Sherwin Williams Emerald Urethane Trim Enamel in Steamed Milk using our Fuji Semi-Pro 2.

 Check out this post to learn everything you need to know about using Sherwin Williams Emerald Urethane Trim Enamel to paint furniture white.
+And get more white painted furniture ideas here.

 Making sure to lightly sand and remove the dust in between coats.